-All Bioengineering graduate students must take the three required courses of the program: BIOE 205 Molecular and Cell Biophysics, BIOE 210 Advanced Bio-Thermodynamics, Bio-Kinetics and Bio-Transport, and BIOE 215 Biological Imaging and Spectroscopy; and BIOE 291 (Bioengineering Seminar Series).
+All Bioengineering graduate students must take the two required courses of the program: BIOE 210 Advanced Bio-Thermodynamics, Bio-Kinetics and Bio-Transport, and BIOE 215 Biological Imaging and Spectroscopy; and BIOE 291 (Bioengineering Seminar Series).
 No other courses are uniformly required for all Bioengineering graduate students.
 Students should work with their advisors to determine which additional courses are best suited for their research areas and to satisfy the total unit requirements for the relevant degree: Master or Ph.D.
 Course selection should be discussed with advisors each year at the annual review meeting.
 This may include any letter-graded graduate level elective BIOE course (200 or higher) as well as graduate level courses in other areas with the consent of the advisor.

 Normally these courses should be taken during the first two years of graduate study.
 Requirements for formal course work beyond the minimum are flexible and are determined by the individual student’s background and research topic in consultation with the student’s graduate research advisor.
 Exceptions of these requirements due to transference from another graduate program will be analyzed on an individual basis.